silverstripe/silverstripe-activedirectory/docs/en/developer.md

 Commit the changes.

-## Make SSL Certificates available
+## Make x509 certificates available

 SAML uses pre-shared certificates for establishing trust between the Service Provider (SP - here, SilverStripe) the Identity Provider (IdP - here, ADFS).

 ### SP certificate and key

-You need to make the SP SSL certificate and private key available to the SilverStripe site to be able to sign SAML requests.
+You need to make the SP x509 certificate and private key available to the SilverStripe site to be able to sign SAML requests.
 The certificate's "Common Name" needs to match the site endpoint that the ADFS will be using.

 For testing purposes, you can generate this yourself by using the `openssl` command: